tfeist12/Obsidian/HPE Notes/To Do.md

 **To Do:**
 - Make story for updating the kubectl dsp plugin.
 - Make story to refactor lir-svc configmap code to use k8scommon configmap functions
-- Send all open buffers to copilot
+- Send all open buffers to copilot chat
-- Use Claude as model for copilot chat - yetone/avante.nvim
+- Use Claude as model for copilot chat - code companion - https://github.com/olimorris/codecompanion.nvim
 - Start working on 2026 goals